YAJU2017/BackToCoding-Python/README.md

 # BackToCoding-Python
-to go some programming concepts using Python
+to go over some programming concepts using Python